Tamas-Leung/CodeChamp/README.md

 # Project Name

-Developer Names:
+Code Champ (McMaster Software Engineering Capstone 2022) Developer Names:
+- Kanugalawattage, Anton
+- Subedi, Dipendra
+- Rizkalla, Youssef
+- Leung, Tamas
+- Zhao, Zhiming

-Date of project start:
+Date of project start: 2022/9/19

-This project is ...
+CodeChamp aims to make the studying process for DSA fun and less stressful.
+This is the main attraction for the platform, as it is what differentiates it from other traditional alternatives.

 The folders and files for this project are as follows: